Nigel de Jong: LA Galaxy

 On 31 January 2016, it was reported that De Jong had negotiated to terminate his contract with Milan and joined LA Galaxy on a free transfer, signing a one-year deal.
 He was involved in a controversial incident in a game against the Portland Timbers on 10 April when his strong tackle left Darlington Nagbe injured and in need of treatment.
 De Jong was only shown a yellow card by referee Allen Chapman, but was later suspended for three games.
-He received a red-card after a bad tackle on Blas Perez on 5 July; although a man down, the Galaxy were still able to hold on for the win over Vancouver Whitecaps FC.
+He received a red-card after a bad tackle on Blas Perez on 5 July; although they were a man down, the Galaxy were still able to hold on for the win over the Vancouver Whitecaps.

 On 29 August 2016, the Galaxy announced that they and the Dutch midfielder mutually agreed to terminate de Jong's contract, freeing the 31-year-old to sign with Turkey's Galatasaray.
 De Jong reportedly would have been tagged as a Designated Player for the upcoming 2017 season.
 He appeared in 18 regular season contests for Los Angeles, failing to record a goal or an assist in regular season play but establishing himself as a starting presence as a defensive midfielder.